danicc097/openapi-go-gin-postgres-sqlc/README.md

 ## Notes on code generation

+### `xo`

+Db struct mappings can be extended with SQL column comments, joined with ` && `:
+- `properties`:`<p1>,<p2>,...`
+  - `private`: exclude a field from JSON.
+  - `not-required`: make a schema field not required.
+  - `hidden`: exclude field from OpenAPI generation.
+  - `refs-ignore`: generate a field whose constraints are ignored by the referenced table, i.e. no joins will be generated.
+  - `share-ref-constraints`: for a FK column, it will generate the same M2O and M2M join fields the ref column has.
+- `type`: override the type annotation with an existing spec schema.
+Also allows complex JSON columns to be encoded and decoded thanks to `pgx`.
+- `cardinality`:`<O2O|M2O|M2M>` to generate/override joins explicitly.
+Only O2O is inferred.
+- `tags`: append literal struct tag strings.

+### `rest` package

+Structs in `models.spec.go` will be generated via `openapi-go` and replaced in the spec.
+Make sure they don't clash with existing `models` names or db tables.

+### `models` package

+Combines db codegen via a custom `xo` alongside spec schemas codegen for ease of use.

 ### CRUD + tests generation

 See `project test.create-crud-gen`'s implementation for an example workflow to create a